mattrighetti/envelope/README.md

 $ envelope list dev
 ```
 Envelope always soft deletes environment variables, they are never actually
-deleted.
+deleted, this is useful in case you want to take a look at the history of a
+certain valriable.
 You can however do a hard delete using the `drop` command

 ### Drop
 Drops (hard deletes) an environment